realpython/discover-flask/7-transcript.md

     unittest.main()
 ```

 Again, the test client is what we use to create a test app, mocking out the functionality of our current app.
-Think of it as an isolated app that we can use to send request to and then test the response.
+Think of it as an isolated app that we can use to send requests to and then test the responses, all outside the scope of our main app.
 We're using the unit test library to call the /login route, then checking that the response status code is 200.

 Run the test:

 ```
-python tests.py
+python tests.py -v
 ```

 ***

 And it passed.

 We need to write tests to cover our entire app, and each test should test only one piece of functionality.
 Stop for a minute and, from an end user perspective, think about what our app does.
-The best way to do that is to actually go through our app as an end user.
+The best way to do that is to actually go through our app as an end user, then determining each individual feature and then writing a test for it.

 Fire up the server.
 Navigate to the login route.

-The best way to do this it to just go through your app, manually testing it, an think about how you can test each piece of functionality.
+Like I said, the best way to do this it to just go through your app, manually testing it, and think about how you can test each piece of functionality.
 In most cases, we'll either test the response status code or that the actual data returned contains text from the page.
 For example, in the case of the login route, we could test to ensure that the text "Please login" is part of the response.
 Let's add that test.

 ```
 # Ensure that the login page loads correctly